parros/pr_13_e_commerce_backend/README.md

 ## Usage

-npm run watch command in the terminal will start the server npm run database command in the terminal will prompt for password to open psql npm run seed command in the terminal will seed the database
+npm run watch command in the terminal will start the server<br>
+npm run database command in the terminal will prompt for password to open psql<br>
+npm run seed command in the terminal will seed the database<br>

 ## Credits